Approximability of dynamical systems between trees of spheres: Necessary conditions for approximability

 Let $D\subset \S_v$ be a disk containing $a_v(z')$.
-Given that $f|_{\Sigma^X}$ is continuous, we can suppose that $D$ is sufficiently small such that the set of its $k'$ iterates under $f$ contains at most a unique attaching point which is the iterate of $a_0$.
+Given that the $f_v$ are continuous for all the $v\in\T^Y$, we can suppose that $D$ is sufficiently small such that the set of its $k'$ iterates under $f$ contains at most a unique attaching point which is the iterate of $t_0$.